SECOND YEAR RUSSIAN-RUS 201, 202, 203

 -Flashcards for prepositional case adjective endings.

-- Practice endings for adjectives in the prepositional case with this exercise. (by Svetlana Clark)
+-Practice endings for adjectives in the prepositional case with this exercise. (by Svetlana Clark)

 -Here's an exercise to practice possessive adjectives in the prepositional case. (by George Mitrevski)

--Get more practive with adjectives in the prepositional case with these four exercises by George Mitrevski.
-Exercise 1, exercise 2,
+-Get more practice with adjectives in the prepositional case with these four exercises by George Mitrevski.
+Exercise 1, exercise 2, exercise 3, exercise 4.

 -Аквариум's song "Сидя на красивом холме" contains some adjectives in the prepositional case.

--More prepositional case adjectives in Секрет's "Моя любовь на пятом этаже," (Secret was the Soviet Union's answer to the
+-More prepositional case adjectives in Секрет's "Моя любовь на пятом этаже," (Secret was the Soviet Union's answer to the Beatles and Monkey's all in one!)

 Genitive case adjectives: